LIBRA-Release/libra/README.md

 ## Project Management
 Libra invites contributors whoever interested in managing the project scope, and/or customer-relation to [the current Salesforce CRM development](https://na139.salesforce.com/home/home.jsp?tsid=02u4W000001HD2F).

+## Reference
+<sup>[1]Bitcoin is a consensus network that enables a new payment system and a completely digital money.
+It is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.
+From a user perspective, Bitcoin is pretty much like cash for the Internet.
+Bitcoin can also be seen as the most prominent triple entry bookkeeping system in existence.</sup>

+<sup>[2]Hyperledger is an open source community focused on developing a suite of stable frameworks, tools and libraries for enterprise-grade blockchain deployments.
+Hyperledger topology is currently adopted and monetised by companies such as Oracle, IBM, etc.</sup>

+<sup>[3]Amazon trademark Blockchain service provision both centalised and de-centralised governmentship.
+The service partner can also promote their service amongst the subscribers in the AWS marketplace.</sup>

+<sup>[4]Azure Blockchain Service is a fully managed ledger service that enables users the ability to grow and operate blockchain networks at scale in Azure</sup>

 <sup>Author: A. Yasuda.
 Rev: v0.1.0</sup>